aaditya079/ImgSeek/README.md

 ---

-## 🎥 App Showcase

-> [!TIP]
-> **To add a 30-second Showcase Demo GIF here:**
-> 1. Run `ImgSeek` and perform a search.
-> 2. Capture your screen with a free utility like [ShareX](https://getsharex.com/) or [ScreenToGif](https://www.screentogif.com/).
-> 3. Save the animation as `showcase_demo.gif` in the repository's root folder and push to GitHub!
-It will automatically load and display your showcase here.

-*Double-click the `.exe` to open the gorgeous Fluent GUI, or run it via command line to process images in automated headless scripts.*

----

 ## 🌟 Key Features

 *   **🎨 Stunning WinUI 3 Desktop App**: Implements Microsoft’s latest Fluent Design language natively with rounded corners, Segoe Fluent Icons, a glowing dark theme, and a gorgeous semi-transparent **Mica Backdrop** material.